• Simple AWS

 3. Test accessing the S3 objects directly using their public URLs to make sure they are no longer accessible.

-For the past weeks we've been dealing with the same scenario, focusing on different aspects.
-We designed our microservices, secured them, and secured the content.
-We found problems, we fixed them.
-We made mistakes (well, I did), we fixed them.
+In this article and the previous two (microservices design and microservices security) we've been dealing with the same scenario, focusing on different aspects.
+We designed our microservices, secured them, and secured the content of our courses.
+We found problems and we fixed them.
+We made mistakes (well, I did, you're just reading I guess) and we fixed them.

 This is how cloud architecture is designed and built.

 First we understand what's going on, and what needs to happen.
-That's why I lead every issue with the scenario.
+That's why these articles start with me describing the scenario.
 Otherwise we end up building a solution that's looking for a problem (which is as common as it is bad, unfortunately).

 We don't do it from scratch though.
 There are styles and patterns.
 We consider them all, evaluate the advantages and tradeoffs, and decide on one or a few.
 In this case, we decided that microservices would be the best way to build this (rather arbitrarily, just because I wanted to talk about them).